69Alpha69/GLYtool/README.md

   3. RMSD analysis with widget interface

   4. Glycosidic torsion angle sampling

--  All plots and results will be saved in the analysis_results/ folder.
+  5. Pose Clusterization

 ##  📝 Section Description

--  Load necessary dependencies: imports libraries and modules.

 -  Multimodel.pdb → trajectory.xtc Converter: converts a multimodel PDB file into a usable XTC trajectory file.

--  Root Mean Square Deviation (RMSD) Analysis: calculates and visualizes RMSD relative to a reference structure.
+-  Root Mean Square Deviation (RMSD) and Root Mean Square Fluctuation (RMSF) Analysis: calculates and visualizes RMSD and RMSF relative to a reference structure.

 -  Glycosidic Torsion Angle Sampling: performs distributional sampling of glycosidic angles (phi/psi) throughout the simulation.

+-  Clustering of dynamics: This allows you to select the number of representative poses to be extrapolated, after which a clustering report is returned, representing each pose    and sampled frame.

 ##  📈 Results

 Interactive plots within the notebook

 Automatic export to PNG, SVG, PDF via matplotlib

+You can then download the generated clustering PDB files to a dedicated folder

 ##  🤝 Contributing